B-54: INTER-AMERICAN CONVENTION ON SUPPORT OBLIGATIONS

 giving such support in turn has the rigth to request it".

-the central authority for the inter-American Convention on Suppport
+as the central authority for the Inter-American Convention

 DECLARATIONS OF THE REPUBLIC OF PANAMA PURSUANT